EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • Implementing Risk Mitigation Measures: Carrying out additional audits, independent surveys, and other risk management actions as required.

-• Organizing Segregation: Ensuring the segregation of EUDR compliant and non-compliant product flows along the whole supply chain.
+• Organizing Segregation: Separating EUDR compliant from non-compliant product flows along the whole value chain.

 10. Footnotes